The Main Prospectus includes six videos to give you an insight into the 'Cottesloe Learning Journey'

 If you are applying for an In Year Admission to the school please return your completed application form directly to the school not to Bucks County Council.

-Transition Support Programmes For Year 6 Students
+Transition Support Programmes for Year 6 Students

 We realise that the move from primary to secondary school is a major step for children and their parents.
 We work with our feeder schools and the parents of our new students to ensure that each child makes a happy and successful start at The Cottesloe School.

 We view every child as an individual with individual needs.
-We are an intervention based school which firmly believes in being proactive in supporting youngsters to help ensure that their time at The Cottesloe School is as happy and academically successful as possible.
+We are an intervention based school which firmly believes in being proactive in supporting students to help ensure that their time at The Cottesloe School is as happy and academically successful as possible.
 As part of this approach we appreciate that different children have different needs.

-Tier 1: Transition Support (TS)
+Pathway 1: Universal Transition Support

 Key features of this programme: